What we do

 Initially, DARA assists refugee families for 4 to 6 months while they establish themselves with jobs, enroll in school and become familiar with life in America.
-With the help of Integrated Refugee & Immigrant Services (IRIS), we cosponsor these refugee families and help acclimate and acculturate them to a new life and country.
+With the help of Integrated Refugee & Immigrant Services (IRIS), DARA cosponsors these refugee families and helps them acclimate and acculturate to a new life and country.
 What sets DARA apart from the other IRIS-approved groups in Connecticut is that to date, we are the only unaffiliated group in our state; DARA has no social organization or congregation providing financial backing or support.
 The goal of cosponsorship is to help each family in the short term as they get used to their new lives, and to also empower them with the tools — both financial and social — to become self-sufficient within half a year.

 How you can help

 DARA has come a long way since its inception in October of 2015.
-Originally a collection of neighbors — strangers to one another before our first meeting — hoping to help those in need, we’ve grown into an official nonprofit organization and have resettled our first refugee family in our community, and we remain committed to welcoming more families in the future.
+Originally a collection of neighbors — strangers to one another before our first meeting — hoping to help those in need, DARA has grown into an official nonprofit organization and we have resettled our first refugee family in our community, and we remain committed to welcoming more families in the future.

 DARA members are all volunteers, and our committees for Acculturation, Education and Employment, to name just a few, are working constantly to ensure that our first family, and those to follow, are contributing members of our community and America.